 Review summary: Canon M5 vs Nikon D5500

 So how do things add up?
-Is the Canon M5 better than the Nikon D5500 or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Which of the two cameras – the Canon M5 or the Nikon D5500 – has the upper hand?
+Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS M5: